 Management of postoperative pain

-Overview of conventional gynecologic laparoscopic surgery
+Overview of gynecologic laparoscopic surgery and non-umbilical entry sites

 Pelvic examination under anesthesia